mhaidli/mhaidli.github.io/content/blog/academicmusings/how-to-give-good-feedback.md

 ## Advanced tips: It's all about the context
-Some advanced tips is to think about the contex tof a paper.
+An advanced tips is to think about the contex tof a paper.
 By context I mean things beyond what is written in the paper: I am talking about who is writing the paper, where they are writing to, and so on so forth.
 Here are three examples of how to take context into account when giving feedback:

 ### Context 1: What type feedback do the authors want?
 Whenever someone asks me to provide feedback on one of their papers, I always counter-ask what type of feedback do you want me to give?
 The reason I say this is because not all papers ask or require the same type of feedback.
 In some cases, the authors already have finished product and they just want to cut down on space.
 In a different paper, the authors may be concerned about motivating their problem because they are writing to a hostile audience who they are not sure is convinced by the importance of their research questions.
 Once you know what type of feedback the authors want, it can help you drill down on the specific areas they are asking about, meaning you can provide more focused feedback (as wella s saving you some bandwidth by focusing on a few areas!).